Manishearth/gstreamer-presentation/talk.md

 ♫

 Overall, WebAudio has a pretty wide feature set.

-It supports:
+It supports ¶

-(read slides)

-@@ write better-structured paragraph version of this for slide notes
+Generating periodic waves of various kinds, including custom periodic waves supplied via their fourier transform.

+It also supports playing buffers of raw audio.

+One can manipluate the gain of some audio, apply a delay to it, or even manipulate its its channels.

+There's support for applying various filters to a stream of audio, e.g. low-pass, high-pass, band-pass, notch, etc, including custom IIR filters.

+The processed output can be played realtime to hardware, but it can also be rendered to a buffer for later playback.

 §